 Two long-term ISEE surveys are currently underway to assess the current situation of members of the LGBTQ+ community in Vietnam.
-This is to demonstrate how many same-sex couples really want to officially marry and how big the need really is.
+This is to demonstrate how many same-sex couples really want to marry officially and how big the need really is.
 Such facts are necessary to make the government aware of the need for changes.
 “Nothing happens here without verifiable facts and figures,” says Hoang Giang Son.
 Public opinion and social acceptance are also part of these surveys.
 Based on this, further large-scale campaigns are to be created in 2022/23.

-But the religious foundation of Vietnam with a Buddhist majority also promotes the work of the activists.
+But the religious foundation of Vietnam, with a Buddhist majority, also promotes the work of the activists.
 “Buddhism is about tolerance,” explains Hoang Giang Son.
 “Even if someone is different, it’s about understanding and accepting that person.”